Three-center four-electron bond: Valence bond (natural bond orbital) description

 In the natural bond orbital viewpoint of 3c–4e bonding, the triiodide anion is constructed from the combination of the diiodine (I2) σ molecular orbitals and an iodide (I−) lone pair.
 The I− lone pair acts as a 2-electron donor, while the I2 σ* antibonding orbital acts as a 2-electron acceptor.
 Combining the donor and acceptor in in-phase and out-of-phase combinations results in the diagram depicted at right (Figure 2).
 Combining the donor lone pair with the acceptor σ* antibonding orbital results in an overall lowering in energy of the highest-occupied orbital (ψ2).
 While the diagram depicted in Figure 2 shows the right-hand atom as the donor, an equivalent diagram can be constructed using the left-hand atom as the donor.
 This bonding scheme is succinctly summarized by the following two resonance structures: I—I···I− ↔ I−···I—I (where "—" represents a single bond and "···" represents a "dummy bond" with formal bond order 0 whose purpose is only to indicate connectivity), which when averaged reproduces the I—I bond order of 0.5 obtained both from natural bond orbital analysis and from molecular orbital theory.

 More recent theoretical investigations suggest the existence of a novel type of donor-acceptor interaction that may dominate in triatomic species with so-called "inverted electronegativity"; that is, a situation in which the central atom is more electronegative than the peripheral atoms.
-Molecules of theoretical curiosity such as neon difluoride (NeF2) and berylium dilithide (BeLi2) represent examples of inverted electronegativity.
+Molecules of theoretical curiosity such as neon difluoride (NeF2) and beryllium dilithide (BeLi2) represent examples of inverted electronegativity.
 As a result of unusual bonding situation, the donor lone pair ends up with significant electron density on the central atom, while the acceptor is the "out-of-phase" combination of the p orbitals on the peripheral atoms.
 This bonding scheme is depicted in Figure 3 for the theoretical noble gas dihalide NeF2.